standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Add the following line to your cimpl configuration file within the `"implementationGuide":` JSON object:

-**`        "examples": "examples_myFhirExamplesFolder"`**
+**`"examples": "examples_myFhirExamplesFolder"`**

 We have already added it for you so you can just check that the parameter is there.

-The following screenshot shows an exmample of where you would find this parameter within the CIMPL configuration file `ig-myExampleR4-config.json`.
+The following screenshot shows an example of where you would find this parameter within the CIMPL configuration file `ig-myExampleR4-config.json`.

 ![Tutorial1 FHIR Example Configuration Location](img_cimpl/cimplTutorial1_FHIRExampleConfigLocation.png)